LARGE BOX AC50s - SOLID STATE RECTIFIED

 Probably a Triumph-made amp.
 Mustard capacitors in the preamp.
 The mains lead connectors straight to the amp (ie. not via a connector on the back panel).
 The Celestion ceramic drivers - either T1225s or T1279s - are probably not original to the cab.

 Serial number 4918 - currently in Germany?

+NO BRIMISTOR.
 A Triumph-made amp.
 Note the early box: white warning plaque; absence of back panel power connector; and serial number plate over to the right.
 The amp has no chassis number.
 The preamp is populated with mustard caps.

 Serial number 4920 - currently in the USA

 Accompanied by a Vox Sound 2x15" cab and repro trolley.
 Cab and amp regrilled with brown cloth.
 Note that on the back panel, the holes for the speaker connectors were originally designed to receive Amphenol connectors (which did not come in until mid 1965).